 Fact is that economists ― Walrasians, Keynesians, Marxians, Austrians ― never understood what science is all about.#1

 #1 Economics is not a science, not a religion, but proto-scientific garbage

 Utilitarianism is the natural philosophy of most people.
 Utilitarianism asks what is it good for?
-Acceptable answers are: because it makes me a better person, is fun, is healthy, makes me happy, maximizes well being/welfare, is good for my family/community/country, guarantees me a place in heaven, saves humanity.
+Acceptable answers are: because it makes me a better person, is fun, is healthy, makes me happy, maximizes well-being/welfare, is good for my family/community/country, guarantees me a place in heaven, and saves humanity.

 Now, the very characteristic of philosophy is that it is NOT a wellness activity but the quest for something called truth without knowing what it is or whether it exists.
 Because the outcome is not known the question of what it is good for is senseless.
 No serious philosopher promises to make anybody a better person.
 This is traditionally the claim of priests and gurus.